divio/divio-cloud-docs/introduction/django-08-refinements.rst

 ---------------------------

 :ref:`Earlier <tutorial-django-deploy>`, we set :setting:`ALLOWED_HOSTS <django:ALLOWED_HOSTS>` to ``['*']``, which
 allows any host to serve the application, for convenience.
-This isn't ideal - ``ALLOWED_HOSTS`` exists for a reason, and even if it's safe to do this in some environments, it's a bad idea to bake in configuration that could be unsafe in others.
+This isn't ideal - ``ALLOWED_HOSTS`` exists to :ref:`mitigate fake Host header attacks <django:host-headers-virtual-hosting>`, and even if this risk doesn't apply in Divio's cloud hosting environments, it's a bad idea to bake in configuration to your code that could be unsafe in others.
+It's better if we can restrict ``ALLOWED_HOSTS`` to the right domains.

-Each cloud environment is provided with a :ref:`DOMAIN <env-var-domain>` environment variable, and (if the project uses multiple domains) a :ref:`DOMAIN_ALIASES <env-var-domain-aliases>` environment variable, which can be used to configure ``ALLOWED_HOSTS``.
+Each Divio cloud environment is provided with a :ref:`DOMAIN <env-var-domain>` environment variable, and (if the project uses multiple domains) a :ref:`DOMAIN_ALIASES <env-var-domain-aliases>` environment variable.
+These can be used to configure ``ALLOWED_HOSTS``.
 You can see what environment variables have been set by using:

-..  code-block::bash
+..  code-block:: bash

     divio project env-vars --all

 (Use the ``-s live`` option to see the variables for the Live environment.)

-We can use these environment variables to populate ``ALLOWED_HOSTS``, and only use ``['*']`` if it would otherwise be empty - which would be the case only in the local development environment.
+We can use these environment variables to populate ``ALLOWED_HOSTS``.
 Edit the settings file again:

 ..  code-block:: python

-    DIVIO_DOMAIN = os.environ.get('DOMAIN', '*')
+    DIVIO_DOMAIN = os.environ.get('DOMAIN', '')

     DIVIO_DOMAIN_ALIASES = [
         d.strip()